isomerpages/pa-skillsfuturecdc/index.md

       background: /images/SF_CDC_banner_Resized_for_Isomer___small.png
       variant: image
   - infopic:
-      subtitle: ABOUT SFF@CDC 2024
+      subtitle: ABOUT SF@CDC 2024
-      description: Discover the opportunities in the growth economies and take charge of your skills learning at this year's SkillsFuture Festival @ CDC events.
+      description: Discover the opportunities in the growth economies and take charge of your skills learning at this year's SkillsFuture@CDC events.
       button: Learn More
       url: /about
       alt: Image alt text